-Links to Core Planning Strategy policies CS 13 Open Space, Nature conservation, Leisure and Culture; CS14 Design; CS15 Climate Change and CS16 Flood Risk Management.
+Links to Core Planning Strategy policies CS 13 Open Space, Nature conservation, Leisure and Culture; CS 14 Design; CS 15 Climate Change and CS 16 Flood Risk Management.

-To achieve high quality design and protection of amenity ies within the borough.
+To achieve high quality design and protection of amenity within the borough.

-- a) Proposals for all development will be expected to meet all the following criteria: - i.
+a) Proposals for all development will be expected to meet all the following criteria:

+- i.
 Relate positively and appropriately to the siting, rhythm, scale, density, proportions, height, materials and massing of surrounding buildings and existing street patterns, historic context, urban layout and landscape features of the surrounding area; - ii.
 Use appropriate architectural forms, language, detailing and materials which complement and enhance the character of the wider setting; - iii.
-Provide layouts that are safe, secure and take account of crime prevention and are developed in accordance with Secured by Design principles; - iv.
-Ensure appropriate provision of outdoor amenity space, whether public, private or communal which accords with appropriate minimum standards and is compatible with the character of surrounding areas; - v.
+Provide layouts that are safe, secure and take account of crime prevention and are developed in accordance with Secured by Design principles; - Ensure appropriate provision of outdoor amenity space, whether public, private or communal which accords with appropriate minimum standards and is compatible with the character of surrounding areas; - v.
 Ensure provision of appropriate levels of sunlight and daylight, quality of living conditions, amenity space and privacy, to both proposed and adjoining buildings and gardens; - vi.
 Protect new and existing development from visual intrusion, noise, vibrations or pollution so that the living conditions of existing and future occupiers are not unduly diminished; - vii.
 Ensure provision of appropriate energy efficient external lighting that provides safe and secure environments while not causing light pollution that adversely affects neighbouring occupiers or biodiversity; - viii.
 Conserve and enhance the natural environment, particularly in relation to biodiversity and wildlife habitats and gardens; - ix.
 Ensure trees and other landscape features are protected; - x.
 Ensure that landscaping forms an integral part of any new development where appropriate; - xi.
 Ensure the highest practical standards of access and inclusion and be accessible to people with disabilities; - xii.
-Ensure that construction waste is minimised and promote sustainable management of construction waste on-site by managing each type of waste as high up the waste hierarchy as practically possible. - xiii.
-Ensure that the traffic and construction activity do not adversely impact or cause inconvenience in the day to day lives of those living and working nearby, and do not harm road safety or significantly increase traffic congestion.
+Ensure that construction waste is minimised and promote sustainable management of construction waste on-site by managing each type of waste as high up the waste hierarchy as practically possible; - xiii.
+Ensure that the traffic and construction activity do not adversely impact or cause inconvenience in the day to day lives of those living and working nearby, and do not harm road safety or significantly increase traffic congestion; - xiv.
+Ensure that sustainable design to make effective use of resources and materials, minimise water use and CO2 emissions are achieved by expecting these to be incorporated in the initial design stages.